Participant-Directed Services Project Summary

 Providers can use the manual to develop supports broker services.

-Contact us to access the Suppport Broker Policy Manual (PDF file too large for download from website)
+Contact us to access the Support Broker Policy Manual (PDF file exceeds website size limitations).

 This project is supported by a grant from the Pennsylvania Developmental Disabilities Council.